Skip to main content

 4. Build config.yaml

-Start from the GKE example in the repo: examples/minimal-gke.yaml.
+Start from the GKE example config: minimal-gke.yaml.
 The shape:

 deployment: